 When reading a new score of music, the perceived sequence of notes is divided into known notes or short phrases.
 When the learner encounters an unknown phrase, it is stored as a new chunk.
-The layer (a) in Figure 1 exhibits this state.
+The layer (a) in Figure 7 exhibits this state.
 A sequence of notes S(t) perceived at t consists of n_p elements.
-When S(t) is initially read, S(t) is separated by n_p individual chunks c_j , and the score reading process commences.
-When an unknown element $c{j'}$ appears, $c{j'}$ is newly stored in long-term memory (black dashed line in the figure).
-As the score reading proceeds in this manner, the reading of each n_p element proceeds smoothly, and the newly stored $c{j'}$ is additionally stored and fixed in memory.
-In this state, the learner plays these phrases with a pause - each c_j plays with intermittent, so that it can only be played with an awareness of partial cohesion.
+When S(t) is initially read, S(t) is separated by n_p individual chunks c_i , and the score reading process commences.
+When an unknown element $c{i'}$ appears, $c{i'}$ is newly stored in long-term memory (black dashed line in the figure).
+As the score reading proceeds in this manner, the reading of each n_p element proceeds smoothly, and the newly stored $c{i'}$ is additionally stored and fixed in memory.
+This is the timing that determines the size of the dimension that processes the perceptual information, referred to as M in II-B1.
+In this state, the learner plays these phrases with a pause - each c_i plays with intermittent, so that it can only be played with an awareness of partial cohesion.
+In other words, the memory network to link the input perceptual information to a series of N dimensional motor movements, i.e., the $M \otimes N$ mapping, has not been established yet.